Price Heterogeneity as a Source of Heterogeneous Demand: Appendix

-{\bf Random Utility and Random Price Models.}\, So far we have considered discrete cross-sectional data sets.
-In this section, we show an equivalence between price and preference heterogeneity in the general cross-sectional data environment, which allows for continuous probability distributions.
-Let $\mathscr{E}^t=\{\mathbf{e}\in\mathbb{R}^{K}_+: \sum_{k\in K} e_k=m^t\}$ where $m^t$ is the income level and $\mu^t_e$ is a probability distribution over $\mathscr{E}^t)$.
-Then our data set takes the form
+{\bf Random Utility and Random Price Models.}\, So far, we have considered discrete cross-sectional data sets.
+In this section, we show an equivalence between price and preference heterogeneity in a cross-sectional data environment which has continuous probability distributions on expenditure bundles.
+Let $\mathscr{E}^t=\{\mathbf{e}\in\mathbb{R}^{K}_+: \sum_{k\in K} e_k=m^t\}$ where $m^t$ is the income level.
+Then, our data set takes the form